jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 plt.plot(x, y)
 plt.show()
 ```
-This code produces an output  shaped like a delta function.
+Which output something with shape like a delta function:
 <div class="imgcap">
 <img src="/assets/dl/delta_func.png" style="border:none;width:50%">
 </div>

-Implementing an XOR or a delta function is not important for deep learning (DL).
+Implement a XOR or a delta function is not important for deep learning (DL).
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
-A three-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%. **The deeper a network; the more complex it is.** For example, Microsoft ResNet (2015) for visual recognition contains 151 layers.
-Many modern models include 10 million tunable parameters.
+A 3-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%. **The deeper a network the more complex it is.** For example, Microsoft ResNet (2015) for visual recognition has 151 layers.
+In many modern models, there are 10 million tunable parameters.
 For many AI problems, the model needed to solve the problem is very complex.
-In autonomous driving, we can model a policy (turn, accelerate, or brake) to approximate what a human will do based on what they see in front of them.
-This policy is too difficult to model analytically.
-Alternatively, a deep learning network can be trained well enough to approximate the accuracy of a regular driver.
+In automous driving, we can model a policy (turn, accelerate or brake) to approximate what a human will do for what they see in front of them.
+This policy is too hard to model it analytically.
+Alterantive, with enough training data, we train a deep learning network with accuracy of a regular driver.

-> If we cannot solve a problem analytically, then train a model empirically.
+> If we cannot solve a problem analytically, train a model empirically.

 <div class="imgcap">
 <img src="/assets/dl/drive.jpg" style="border:none;width:80%">
 </div>

-> Autonomous driving involves many aspects of AI.
-DL provides a model estimator that cannot be created analytically.
+> Autonomus driving involves many aspects of AI.
+DL provides a model estimator that cannot be done analytically.

-### Build a Linear Regression Model
+### Build a Linear regression model
-**Deep learning acquires its knowledge from training data.** We will demonstrate how Pieter learns the model parameters $$W$$ by processing training data.
-For example, Pieter wants to expand his horizon and start online dating.
-He wants to determine the relationship between the number of online dates and the years of education and the monthly income.
+**Deep learning learns from training data.** We will demonstrate how Pieter learns the model parameters $$W$$ by processing training data.
+For example, Pieter wants to expand on his horizon and start online dating.
+He wants to find out the relationship between the number of online dates with the years of eductaion and the monthly income.
 Pieter starts with a simple linear model as follows:

 $$
 \text {number of dates} = W_1* \text{years in school} + W_2*\text{monthly income} + bias
 $$

-He surveys 1000 people in different communities and collects the information on their income, education and their number of online dates.
-Pieter wants to know how each community values intellectual versus his humble post-doc salary.
-So, even though this model looks overwhelmingly simple, it serves its purpose.
-So, the task for Pieter is to find the parameter values W and b in this model using the training data collected by him.
+He asks 1000 people in different communities and collects the information on their income, education and the corresponding number of online dates.
+Pieter interests in knowing how each community values the intellectual vs his humble post-doc salary.
+So even this model looks overwhemly simple, it serves its purpose.
+So the task for Pieter is to find the parameter values W and b in this model with training data collected by him.

-The steps include:
+This is the high-level steps:
 1. Take the first guess on W and b.
 2. Use the model to predict the number of dates for each sample in the training dataset.
 3. Compute the mean square error between the computed value and the true value in the dataset.